-Section 5 Inspection and discussion
+Section 5 Review and discussion

-Article 47 Scheduling of inspection and discussion
+Article 47 Scheduling of review and discussion

-- Within ten working days after the results are announced, the examiner provides the student with an opportunity to inspect his assessed work. - The examiner can organize the inspection at a determined place and time where he arranges a collective discussion or hands out model answers. - c.
-During the inspection, the student has access to his own work, to the questions and assignments of the particular interim examination and to information regarding the standards used for the assessment.
+- a.
+Within 20 working days after the last day of the education or resit period, the examiner provides the student with an opportunity to review his assessed work. - b.
+The examiner can organize the review at a determined place and time where he arranges a collective discussion or hands out model answers. - c.
+During the review, the student has access to his own work, to the questions and assignments of the particular interim examination and to information regarding the standards used for the assessment.
 Also an examiner or lecturer will be available to give the student an explanation. - d.
-If the student is prevented from attending the inspection and discussion due to circumstances beyond his control, he can request inspection within 15 working days after the results have been announced.
+If the student is prevented from attending the review and discussion due to circumstances beyond his control, he can request review within 25 working days after the last day of the education or resit period.
 The examiner decides on the place, time and manner in which the student shall inspect and discuss his work. - e.
-Contrary to the provisions stated in subsections b and d the inspection and discussion for online courses will be organized online.
+Contrary to the provisions stated in subsections c and d the review and discussion for online courses will be organized online.